TheAngryByrd/dotnet-mono/README.md

 #### Can I just dotnet build?
 If you set `export FrameworkPathOverride=$(dirname $(which mono))/../lib/mono/4.5/` in your `build.sh`or in your `.bashrc` or `.bash_profile` you can just do `dotnet build` without this tool.
 See: https://github.com/dotnet/netcorecli-fsc/wiki/.NET-Core-SDK-1.0.1#using-net-framework-as-targets-framework-the-osxunix-build-fails Additionally you can set other project properties see https://github.com/dotnet/sdk/issues/335#issuecomment-368669050.
-If

 #### How do I run my tests or how about a `dotnet test` equivalent?